 - some people have had issues with it burning the soup at the bottom

-See more reviews and the latest price by clicking the button below
+See more reviews and the latest price by clicking below

 Tefal BL841140 Easy Soup

 I really like the look of this soup maker – it looks really classy and I think would suit a wide range of kitchens.

 It’s a slightly smaller capacity to the Morphy Richards above coming in at 1.2 L which is also 4 servings so they must be a little bit stingier in what they serve!
 This is a basic soup maker and just boils the vegetables rather than having a saute function.
 It works really well though and can make a wide variety of different soups (30 recipes included in their booklet) as well as smoothies and compotes when you don’t use the heat function.